yifenghuang/Advanced-Lane-Lines/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The parameters in the first time I use works very well in the test image but when I implement it into video some of the frams failed. so I pick up these failed frams to returning the parameters to get it work in whole video.